 We were blessed with full sun and temps in the eighties at last.
 I wore this look to visit my parents on Sunday and a quick trip to the grocery store.
 I’ve linked the same or similar items below.
 Affiliate or referral links in my posts may generate a small commission to me at no extra cost to you.

-The following lists include the foods I can eat without allergy issues.
+The following lists include the foods I can eat without issues.
 (I never eat fast or processed foods.)
 This first group must be steamed, sauteed, baked, or roasted: Brussels sprouts, onions, asparagus, bok choy, cabbage, cauliflower, broccoli, mushrooms, sweet potatoes.
 Beans and lentils that have been pressure cooked only.
 (Eden Organics are.)
-Wild caught fish.
-Pasture-raised organic eggs and chicken.

-I share my journey in hopes that it helps you become more aware of things that might be affecting your health.
-Please do as I have done and consult with your Physician before you make any significant changes to your diet.
+I share my journey to help you become more aware of things that might be affecting your health.
+Please do as I have done and consult with your physician before making any significant changes to your diet.